sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

   </figcaption>
 </figure>

-Given that the objective function of the DTW algorithm is to align all points with as minimal cost as possible, we can visually represent this by a matrix containing the distance between all points along both routes.
-In the matrix below, there are too many distance values to show (approximately 160 x 160 matrix cells) and so a colour gradient has been used instead.
-Black represents large distance between two points of from different routes and white is short distance between two points of from different routes.
+Given that the DTW algorithm's objective is to align all points with minimal cost, we can visually represent this with a matrix containing the distances between all points along both routes.
+In the matrix below, there are too many distance values to show (approximately 160 x 160 matrix cells) so a colour gradient has been used instead.
+Dark areas represent a large distance between two points from different routes and lighter areas indicate short distances between points from different routes.

 Aligning both routes can be achieved with minimal 'cost' by